 The following list of supplements and foods have been shown to improve thinking and encourage better concentration:

-Vitamin A, B, E, Lecithin, Sodium, Magnesium, Iron, Potassium, Chloride, Copper and Zinc, all work together to stimulate the brain and improve a person’s ability to think.
+Vitamin A, B, E, Lecithin, Sodium, Magnesium, Iron, Potassium, Chloride, Copper and Zinc, all work together to stimulate the brain and improve our ability to think.
 However, please be aware that moderation is the key.
-In the meantime please consult with your nutritionist for further information and guidelines about the supplements that you should be taking to improve your thinking.
+In the meantime please consult with your nutritionist for further guidelines about the supplements that you should be taking to improve your energy and concentration.

-All veggies and fruits, proteins found in salmon, beans and meats are known for their stimulating effect on the thinking processes of the brain.
-Studies have actually shown that by eating the protein portion of your meals first, you will naturally enhance your ability to think.
+All veggies and fruits, proteins found in salmon, beans, and meats are known for their stimulating effect on the thinking processes of the brain.

 Partaking in a Regular Exercise Regime

 I’m sure we have all heard experts talking about the fundamental connections between the body and brain.
 Essentially what this means is that whatever you do to your body will affect your brain and your process of thinking.
-Consequently the thoughts that you feed your brain with will likewise influence your body in immeasurable ways.
+Consequently, the thoughts you feed your mind with will likewise influence your body in immeasurable ways.

 For the purpose of building smart study habits, it is critical to understand the importance of exercise in promoting higher energy levels and a greater clarity of thought.

 Exercise is an essential aspect of life that we must incorporate into our daily routine.
-It effectively improves your oxygen intake and releases unwanted tension and stress out of the body.
+It improves your oxygen intake and releases unwanted tension and stress.
 Mixing up your weekly exercise routine with aerobic activity, strength training and stretching is the most sensible strategy to follow.
-Likewise, you should also be exercising your brain to enhance your thinking and memory.
+Likewise, you should also be exercising your brain to improve your thinking and retention of information.

-Having already created your ideal learning environment and laid down the foundations for implementing effective well-being habits, you are now ready to delve head-first into the process of developing your ideal learning state to dramatically accelerate your learning ability.
+Having already created your ideal learning environment and laid down the foundations for implementing effective well-being habits, you are now ready to delve head-first into the process of developing your ideal learning state.

 Finding your ideal learning state is something that initially requires a little work, time and effort.
 However, once established you will be able to trigger this state in an instant and turn your mind and body into a very effective study machine.